Battle of Branyiszkó: Battle

 Jäger officer Rezső Tirts describes their flank attack against the final Austrian position on the plateau as follows: But now all at once there was a loud crack of rifles from the Devil's Hole.
 It was the flank attack of the Újházy jägers, to which six hussar trumpeters blew the jäger march.
 One after another, their well-aimed shots dropped the artillerymen on the hill.
 At this moment the Piller Brigade also arrived with swift steps on the battlefield from Szepesváralja and rushed up the hill to the sound of all the drums.
 All this had an inspiring effect on the Honvéds, and a crushing effect on the Austrians, whose ranks began to waver.
 Then the Honvéds rushed out of the woods with their bayonets [pointed at the enemy], crying 'Forward!
 Forward!' from a thousand and a thousand throats, so that it could be heard all the way to Korotnok.
-The Austrians were in a panic, their ranks broke up, cannons, horses, men, all the Austrian troops went on a wild and disorderly run down the other slope, and at 4 o'clock in the afternoon, on the top of the Branyiszkó Pass, on the little hill near the Chvala Bohu [Praise God in Slovakian] tavern, the Hungarian flag, raised by the Újházy jägers, proclaimed one of the most beautiful Hungarian victories.
+The Austrians were in a panic, their ranks broke up, cannons, horses, men, all the Austrian troops went on a wild and disorderly run down the other slope, and at 4 o'clock in the afternoon, on the top of the Branyiszkó Pass, on the little hill near the Chvala Bohu ['Praise God' in Slovak] tavern, the Hungarian flag, raised by the Újházy jägers, proclaimed one of the most beautiful Hungarian victories.
 Several Austrian chevau-légers trapped in the tavern were taken prisoner by a hussar with the nickname Csősz Bácsi (Uncle Field-guard), after he went in and asked the tavern keeper for a drink.

 Another factor in the Austrian rout was that Major General Deym did not want to press the pass's defense any further, because his troops were flanked by the encircling Hungarian units.